patrickbucher/docs/git/git.md

     git blame [file]

-Show the repository's history of commits (also in one line and with statistics):
+Show the repository's history of commits (also in one line, with statistics and a combination of those with short statistics):

     git log
     git log --oneline
     git log --stat
+    git log --shortstat --oneline

+Show changes between files in working directory and the repository---or the staging area, if changes have been staged already:

+    git diff

+Show changes between files in staging area and in the repository:

+    git diff --staged
+    git diff --cached

 # Configuration (`git config`)